kenduraghav/url-shortner-app/README.md

-# Project Changelog
+# Project Work Log\n
-## Generated from Git Commit History
+- 2025-04-14: Changed UserRepository to use JDBC Client
+- 2025-04-14: Added user registration form function.
+Fixed My-URLs checkbox issue
+- 2025-04-14: Added README.md
-- Added method security and Role hierarchy (kenduraghav)
+- 2025-04-12: Added method security and Role hierarchy
-- Added Admin Dashboard functionality (kenduraghav)
+- 2025-04-12: Added Admin Dashboard functionality
-- Added My URL functionality.
-Delete Selected URLs functionality (kenduraghav)
+- 2025-04-12: Added My URL functionality.
+Delete Selected URLs functionality
-- Added Basic pagination with default values (kenduraghav)
+- 2025-04-10: Added Basic pagination with default values
-- RedirectToOriginal URL if user logged in for private urls (kenduraghav)
+- 2025-04-09: RedirectToOriginal URL if user logged in for private urls
-- Updated Short URL with isPrivate and Expiration days for logged in user.
-Inserted data for short_urls (kenduraghav)
+- 2025-04-08: Updated Short URL with isPrivate and Expiration days for logged in user.
+Inserted data for short_urls
-- Added Custom Spring Security Configuration, Role based access control and Display of Logged in User info (kenduraghav)
+- 2025-04-05: Added Custom Spring Security Configuration, Role based access control and Display of Logged in User info
-- Added Spring Security Configuration with defaults (kenduraghav)
+- 2025-04-05: Added Spring Security Configuration with defaults
-- Added Short Key URL Redirections and Exception Handling(404- if page not found) (kenduraghav)
+- 2025-04-05: Added Short Key URL Redirections and Exception Handling(404- if page not found)
-- Refactored packages.
-Added Configuration Properties for app based and  checks the URL is valid or not. (kenduraghav)
+- 2025-04-04: Refactored packages.
+Added Configuration Properties for app based and  checks the URL is valid or not.
-- Added Create Short URL form and service to save the Shortened URL generated with validations (kenduraghav)
+- 2025-04-04: Added Create Short URL form and service to save the Shortened URL generated with validations
-- Added Entity Mapper using java records.
-Package names refactored (kenduraghav)
+- 2025-04-01: Added Entity Mapper using java records.
+Package names refactored
-- Fixed lazy loading using second approach with Entity Graphs (kenduraghav)
+- 2025-04-01: Fixed lazy loading using second approach with Entity Graphs
-- Fixed Lazy loading exception using left join fetch in JPQL (@query annotation) (kenduraghav)
+- 2025-04-01: Fixed Lazy loading exception using left join fetch in JPQL (@query annotation)
-- Disabled Open Session in view to throw lazy loading initialization exception (kenduraghav)
+- 2025-04-01: Disabled Open Session in view to throw lazy loading initialization exception
-- Added columns for CreatedBy and displaying the user details. (kenduraghav)
+- 2025-04-01: Added columns for CreatedBy and displaying the user details.
-- Changed derived query to JPQL to have more control (kenduraghav)
+- 2025-03-29: Changed derived query to JPQL to have more control
-- Added findByIsPrivateIsFalse method for listing only public urls (kenduraghav)
+- 2025-03-29: Added findByIsPrivateIsFalse method for listing only public urls
-- Added Repository and added Public URLs List page (kenduraghav)
+- 2025-03-29: Added Repository and added Public URLs List page
-- Added Liquibase Migration for the schema and data (kenduraghav)
+- 2025-03-29: Added Liquibase Migration for the schema and data
-- Added support for Spring Data JPA and docker compose support for postgres (kenduraghav)
+- 2025-03-29: Added support for Spring Data JPA and docker compose support for postgres
-- Changed index page to show the dynamic content (kenduraghav)
+- 2025-03-27: Changed index page to show the dynamic content
-- Added Home Page layout decoration (kenduraghav)
+- 2025-03-27: Added Home Page layout decoration